php-school/learn-you-php/exercises/dependency-heaven/problem/problem.md

 In between this, you will need to define your routes and execute the dispatching mechanism to receive a response.
 Refer to the `league\route` [documentation](https://route.thephpleague.com/5.x/usage/).

-Each route action will be passed the PSR7 requestx§x where you can access the request parameters and body.
+Each route action will be passed the PSR7 request where you can access the request parameters and body.
 To access the `data` key from the request body, you would use the following:

 ```php
 $data = $request->getParsedBody()['data'] ?? '';